MIPPL/nephele-org-website/public/content/developers/docs/mev/index.md

 ## Effects of MEV {#effects-of-mev}

-MEV is not all bad — there are both positive and negative consequences to MEV on Ethereum.
+MEV is not all bad — there are both positive and negative consequences to MEV on Nephele.

 ### The good {#effects-of-mev-the-good}